 2. Will you let the dog on the furniture?
 Whatever you decide is OK for a tiny, adorable puppy may not be quite so great for a full-grown dog.
 It’s important to decide from the beginning what the rule is.
-You can teach him to stay off furniture completely, or you can train him to stay off the furniture unless you give a specific command.
-Or, you may decide he’s allowed to get on one specific piece of furniture, but not on others.
+You can teach them to stay off furniture completely, or you can train them to stay off the furniture unless you give a specific command.
+Or, you may decide they are allowed to get on one specific piece of furniture, but not on others.
 And for some people, furniture is a perfectly acceptable place for the dog to hang out.
 Whatever your preference, make this rule before your puppy comes home.

 3. Who in the family is responsible for what?
-It’s easy enough before the puppy comes home for family members to say they’ll always feed the dog or always take him out, but the reality is quite a different matter.
-Decide now, before he becomes part of the family, what each person’s responsibility is.
+It’s easy enough before the puppy comes home for family members to say they’ll always feed the dog or always take the dog out, but the reality is quite a different matter.
+Decide now, before the puppy becomes part of the family, what each person’s responsibility is.

 4. Decide on a morning routine.
 It can be hard enough coordinating schedules in the morning, especially in large families.
 Decide early on when your puppy will go out and be fed.

 5. The same goes for an evening routine.
-Who feeds him and when?
-Does he get a long, leisurely after-dinner stroll or a quick trip outside to take care of business?
-Does he have a set bedtime or just go to sleep when he feels like it?
+Who feeds the dog and when?
+Do they get a long, leisurely after-dinner stroll or a quick trip outside to take care of business?
+Do they have a set bedtime or just go to sleep when they feel like it?

 6. Where will the puppy sleep?
-Will he be crated downstairs, away from the bedrooms?
-Will he be crated in someone’s room?
-Will he sleep on a dog bed in the hall?
-Will he sleep wherever he wants?
+Will they be crated downstairs, away from the bedrooms?
+Will they be crated in someone’s room?
+Will they sleep on a dog bed in the hall?
+Will they sleep wherever they want?
 Even cuddled up next to you in bed?
-Many owners choose to crate the puppy at night, especially until he’s house-trained.
+Many owners choose to crate the puppy at night, especially until they’re house-trained.

 8. What commands will you use for basic obedience, like sit, stay, and come?
 Make sure to establish basic commands and/or signals that everyone in the household will use consistently.

 9. Should you let your puppy jump on people?
 As cute as a tiny puppy is when he greets you ecstatically, is this a behavior you want to encourage?
 In most cases, probably not.
 There’s nothing cute about almost getting bowled over by a 75-pound German Shepherd Dog.
-If you want to teach your dog not to jump, start as soon he comes home.
+If you want to teach your dog not to jump, start as soon hey come home.